cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-unc0ver.md

 Due to how custom applications are installed to the device, in most cases you will need to reinstall the unc0ver jailbreak application to your device every 7 days from your computer.

-We will use the Cydia Impactor tool to install the unc0ver jailbreak application to your iOS device for use in the next step.
+We will use the AltStore tool to install the unc0ver jailbreak application to your iOS device for use in the next step.

 ## Downloads